webdeveloper25m/rbc-site/content/research/iCOMIC.md

 {{< figure src="/images/research/iCOMIC.png" >}}

-The rapid advancement in next-generation technology has made a tremendous impact on genome-based research.
-Analysis of the large amount of data generated can be tricky as it demands expertise in bioinformatics
+The rapid advancement in next-generation technology has made a tremendous impact on genome-based research We are interested in understanding the multi-tissue communication